hemanthk92/IDD-Fa18-Lab3/README.md

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**
 The photocell resistor worked with a 5k resistor while the soft and the flex worked with a 10k resistor. <br>
 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**<br>
 The photocell resistor increases in voltage when it has more light and when it is covered up the voltage goes down.
+Thus the resistance has an inverse relationship with resistance.
 The flex resistor decreases in voltage the more its bent.
+The more the flex resistor is bent the more the resistance, thus it has a linear relationship woth resistance.
 The soft spot resistor changes resistrance when you press down on various parts of the strip.
 ### 2. Accelerometer
 **a.
 Include your accelerometer read-out code in your write-up.**
 <br>